 I’m releasing a new free crochet pattern every week through December.
 Each one can be made with 3 skeins of yarn or less, and would make a great gift (for someone else, or as a reward to yourself for all of your holiday crafting!).
+Today’s pattern is the Pinky Circle Scarf, a beginner-friendly infinity scarf pattern.

 Everyone has a friend who is always “too hot.”
 (It used to be me!)
 I designed the Pinky Circle Scarf with this friend in mind.

-This circle scarf is crocheted flat.
+This infinity scarf is crocheted flat.
 The border is worked in the round with a slip stitch join.
 The stitch pattern is a simple 4 row repeat (and, 2 of those rows are the same!), and it uses just 2 skeins of Rowan Pure Wool Worsted.

 Add the Pinky Circle Scarf to your Ravelry favorites or queue.